 This distinction is explained by assuming that the verb moves to T, where the -V ending is hosted, unless 'blocked by an overt/contentful head' such as aspect (Kandybowicz 2015:249).
-With an intransitive verb (110a), V-to-T movement will render the Spell-Out domain of $\nu$ prosodically vacuous, leading to insertion of $\nu$ .
-The fact that aspectual affixes obviate $\nu$ -insertion (110b) suggests that they must remain in the Spell-Out domain of $\nu$ , i.e occupying a position lower than $\nu$ as in (109).
-The assumption that $\nu$ -insertion has to do with prosodic vacuity is further supported by the fact that even in cases where the verb moves, $\nu$ is blocked if there is a direct object of a transitive verb (111a) or a low, VP-level adverb (111b).
+With an intransitive verb (111a), V-to-T movement will render the Spell-Out domain of v prosodically vacuous, leading to insertion of y $\varepsilon$ .
+The fact that aspectual affixes obviate y $\varepsilon$ -insertion (111b) suggests that they must remain in the Spell-Out domain of v, i.e occupying a position lower than v as in (110).
+The assumption that y $\varepsilon$ -insertion has to do with prosodic vacuity is further supported by the fact that even in cases where the verb moves, y $\varepsilon$ is blocked if there is a direct object of a transitive verb (112a) or a low, VP-level adverb (112b).

-- (111) a.
-Kofi bɔ-ɔ(\-ε) Ama Kofi kick-pst(\-ye) Ama 'Kofi kicked Ama.'
+- (112) a.
+Kofi bɔ-ɔ(\-ε) Ama Kofi kick-PST(\-YE) Ama 'Kofi kicked Ama.'

-- Kofi sa-a(\-ε) ntεm
+- b.
+Kofi sa-a(\-ε) ntεm

 Kofi dance-PST(\-YE) quickly

 'Kofi danced quickly'